Corinna Coupette, Jilles Vreeken, and Bastian Rieck released a paper titled “All the world’s a (hyper)graph: a data drama” [1].

 The core observation of the paper is that these modeling choices admit many possibilities, and they suggest adopting a hypergraph perspective to capture some of the multiplicities involved in operationalizing data into a graph and analyzing that graph.

 In my own work [3], I remember feeling very frustrated making decisions about how to construct a graph from online social interaction data.
 It was hard to tell which graph modeling decisions were consequential for my analysis and which were not.
-If I was going to do that study again, I would consider using some of the hypergraph modeling and visualization approaches described in the paper (and repleased in the hyperbard Python implementation).
+If I was going to do that study again, I would consider using some of the hypergraph modeling and visualization approaches described in the paper (and released in the hyperbard Python implementation).

 The choice of a playful presentation format for a genuine research topic reminds me of publications in alt.CHI; I wish more venues would be open to this kind of experimentation and non-standard academic forms for publication.
 (My favorite alt.CHI paper is McNutt et al.’s “Divining Insights” [2], which doesn’t mess much with form but is a lovely research provocation.)